redeslab/docs/docs/README.md

 ### HOP

+!>**HOP will open the first round of beta testing opportunities for mining Pool and Miner nodes on September 7, 2020, 8:00 a.m.
+US Eastern Time.
+Please request your Ropsten testnet HOP Token ahead by send email to hyperorchidcs@gmail.com**

 > A open and decentrilized VPN protocol.

 HOP is build on Ethereum network, it uses the micro-payment system to run the pool and miners as well as the payment interface between VPN users and the pools.